ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 <ExpandableCard title="Do full withdrawals happen automatically?">
 <p>No, if your validator is still active on the network, a full withdrawal will not happen automatically.
 This requires manually initiating a voluntary exit.</p>
-<p>Once a validator has completed the exiting process, and assuming the account has withdrawal credentials, the remaining balance will <em>then</em> be withdrawal during the next validator sweep.</p>
+<p>Once a validator has completed the exiting process, and assuming the account has withdrawal credentials, the remaining balance will <em>then</em> be withdrawn during the next validator sweep.</p>
 </ExpandableCard>

 <ExpandableCard title="How can I withdrawal a custom amount?">